-Ann is committed to an ongoing investigation into our relationship with nature and is convinced that this most fundamental of interconnects is inseparable from the human spiritual component.
-She believes there is essential value, not only in solitary endeavour as an artist but also in working and collaborating with others.
-One of her central aims, in an ever more passive, conformist and consumption-centric society, is to provide an energised space for experimentation, interrogation and response.
+Ann is committed to ongoing investigation into our human relationship with the natural world, seeing human relations as part of, not apart from, the larger natural community.
+She is convinced that this most fundamental of interconnects is inseparable from the human spiritual component.
+Both solitary endeavour and collaboration with others are crucial for Ann with her practice.
+One of her central aims, in an ever more passive, conformist and consumption-centric society, is to provide an energised space for experimentation, interrogation and response – conversation and exchange playing fundamental roles within the process.

 “Dust”